Duality and polyhedrality of cones for Mori dream spaces: Weak duality

 \section{Weak duality}

 Duality of the cones $\mathcal D_k$ and $\mathcal C_k$ is not to be expected in general, but a weaker version for Mori dream spaces holds, that takes into account $k$-moving curves not just on $X$ but also on its small modifications.
-We will refer to this as \emph{weak duality}, as opposed to \emph{strong duality} that holds whenever $\mathcal C_k=\mathcal D_k^{\vee}$ for every $k$.
-This will be the subject of this section.
+We will refer to this as \emph{weak duality}, as opposed to \emph{strong duality} that holds whenever $\mathcal C_k=\mathcal D_k^{\vee}$, for every $k$.

 It is easy to show that $\Mov(X)\subseteq \mathcal C_1^\vee$.
 In fact if $D$ is in the dual of $\mathcal C_1$ then $D\cdot C\ge0$ for every $1$-moving curve $C$.
-If it is not in the dual, then there is a $1$-moving curve $C$ such that $D\cdot C<0$, and so the divisor ($(n-1)$-cycle) spanned by the algebraic family of $C$ is a fixed component of the base locus of $D$. { If $n=2$, then it holds that $\Mov(X)=\mathcal C_1^\vee$.
-In fact the first cone is the nef cone, the second cone is the Mori cone.}
+If it is not in the dual, then there is a $1$-moving curve $C$ such that $D\cdot C<0$, and so the divisor ($(n-1)$-cycle) spanned by the algebraic family of $C$ is a fixed component of the base locus of $D$.
+If $n=2$, then it holds that $\Mov(X)=\mathcal C_1^\vee$.
+In fact the first cone is the nef cone, the second cone is the Mori cone.

-A similar inclusion of cones is valid in general: \begin{remark} If $C\in\mathcal C_k$ we know that it sweeps out an effective cycle $V$ of dimension $n-k$.
+A similar inclusion of cones is valid in general. \begin{remark} If $C\in\mathcal C_k$, we know that $C$ moves in a family that sweeps out an effective cycle $V$ of dimension $n-k$.
 If $C\not\in \mathcal D^\vee_k$, then there exists an effective divisor $D$ such that $C\cdot D<0$ and whose stable base locus does not have any component of dimension $\ge n-k$.
-But then the cycle $V$ is in the {stable} base locus of $D$ which is a contradiction.
+But then $V$ is in the {stable} base locus of $D$ which is a contradiction.
 This proves that